-Perceived service quality is viewed as the degree and direction of a discrepancy between consumers' perceptions and expectations (Parasuraman, Zeithaml, & Berry, 1988).
-In other words, perceived service quality is consumer evaluation of service efficiency that they received and compared with their expectation (Jiang & Wang, 2006).
-Previous studies indicated that service quality of providers is a factor that can influence customer satisfaction through their perception of actual experiences after using these services (Sureshchandar, Rajendran, & Anantharaman, 2002).
-Murray and Howat (2002) proved that perceived service quality had a positive impact on customer satisfaction in sport and leisure centers.
+Perceived service quality is viewed as the degree and direction of discrepancy between consumers' perceptions and expectations (Parasuraman et al, 1988).
+In other words, service quality is perceived evaluation of service efficiency that they received and compared with their expectation (Jiang & Wang, 2006).
+Previous studies indicated that service quality of provider is a factor that can influence customer satisfaction through their perception of actual experiences after using these services (Sureshchandar et al., 2002).
+Murray & Howat (2002) proved that perceived service quality had a positive impact on customer satisfaction in sport and leisure centers.
 Then, Malik (2012) confirmed the positive relationship between perceived service quality and customer satisfaction in service industries in Pakistan.
 Thus, hypothesis H1 is suggested as follows:

-H1(+): Perceived service quality positively impacts on customer satisfaction
+H1(+): Perceived service quality positively impacts on customer satisfaction.